 My kids really look forward to a special breakfast on the weekends.
-We often make crepes, or one of our favorite pancake recipes like German pancakes, or Belgian Waffles.
-They’re become a little spoiled because I also usually make homemade pancake syrup, which really is liquid gold and so easy to make!
+We often make crepes or one of our favorite sweet recipes like German pancakes, or Belgian Waffles.
+They’re become a little spoiled because I often make homemade pancake syrup to serve with, which is liquid gold and so easy to make!

 Breakfast foods like pancakes and waffles are the type of meals that were always homemade at our house growing up.
 I’ll be honest–it turned me into a bit of a breakfast snob.
 But really, why use a box mix when they are so easssssy to make from scratch?